staticpagesjs/twig-writer/README.md

 Renders page data via twig templates.

 Uses the [Twing](https://www.npmjs.com/package/twing) package under the hood.
-Everything provided by twing is also exported from this package (for advanced configuration).
+Everything provided by Twing is also exported from this package (for advanced configuration).

 This package is part of the StaticPagesJs project, see:
 - Documentation: [staticpagesjs.github.io](https://staticpagesjs.github.io/)